 Foster location: Dreamweaver Farms, Pacolet SC

-How I act when I first meet new people: Very friendly
+How I act when I first meet new people: Happy, friendly and gregarious.

 Please note - we do not ship dogs.
 If you are interested in adopting, please take a look at the distance between the foster home location and your location and make sure you are willing to make that trip.